isal91/loan-service/README.md

 - **Asynchronous Messaging**: Distributing agreement letters via a message queue (e.g., Kafka or RabbitMQ) is out of scope.
 A simple goroutine is used instead to avoid adding heavy infrastructure requirements to the reviewer's local setup.
 - **Repayment Processing**: The logic for borrower repayments is not covered in this RFC.
 - **Interest Distribution**: Automatic distribution of interest to investors during repayments is out of scope.
+- **Authentication & Authorization**: A secure Identity and Access Management (IAM) flow using JWTs or Sessions is not implemented.
+API parameters directly rely on User IDs for simplicity in this scope.

 ## 2. Database Schema